 -Dr. Aubrey Zamiara, Director of Services for Students with Disabilities

 -Dr. Kristen Love, Assistant to Provost & VP Academic Services

 -Amy Greer, Director of Housing and Residence Life

 -Shelitha Williams, Director of Student Engagement, Damon City Campus

--Peggy Harvey Lee, Director of Counseling, International and Veteran Services
+-Peggy Harvey Lee, Director, Counseling Center and Veteran Services

--E. Jamall Watkins, Assistant Director of Counseling, International and Veteran Services
+-E. Jamall Watkins, Assistant Director, Counseling Center and Veteran Services

 -Dawn Quatro, BEAT Management Assistant, Student Services